 Most electricity suppliers will require you to fit a smart meter to your property before you can switch to one of their EV tariffs.
 They will generally do this for free.
 However, if you can’t do this yet (generally because of lack of mobile phone coverage) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
 This will allow you to take advantage of cheaper rates at off-peak times on several tariffs.

 Does an electric car mean paying more on electricity bills?

 Running costs for electric cars are much lower than a conventional car, but charging your car increases your home electricity consumption considerably.
 One unit (a kWh) will allow you to drive 3.5-4 miles.
 Some high-mileage drivers nearly double their energy use with home charging.
 If these drivers don’t switch, their bill with double too.

 An average driver will see their use going up by around 50%.
 Switching to an EV tariff can mean paying about the same as before, especially if you can shift other use into the off-peak hours.
 As well as switching tariff, check out our top tips for saving money on EV charging.

-If you switched to an EV to make a difference with zero-emission miles, why not get a complete picture of the impact you can make with clean home energy?
-Would solar pay?
-Does a home battery make sense?
+Sometimes there’s even more you can do to save the planet and help your wallet.
+With record prices for energy, would solar pay?
+Does a home battery start to make sense?
 As well as finding the best EV tariff, our free EV charging and home energy assessment can show you how to squash your home’s energy carbon footprint and become more energy self-sufficient.